Learning by Doing: The Case of Online Lending: Endogenous Interest Rate

+Under LE, a sufficient partition of consumer incomes comprises an infinite number of segments which we aggregated into three behavioral segments.
+Under GE with a constant elasticity, consumer segmentation is much simpler and more intuitive: our sufficient partition of the state space has only two segments, which also correspond to a simple behavioral segmentation into creditworthy (and profitable) vs. non-creditworthy (and unprofitable) consumers:

-When the lender employs a single GE, the consumer can default only when $\theta$ is less than the first repayment amount, $\bar{x}$ (in the increasing elasticity case, $\bar{x}$ is replaced by $y_0$).
-This gives rise to two consumer segments: \begin{itemize} \item \textit{Unprofitable consumers} with $\theta< \bar{x}$, who default in the first period.
-The default results in a loss to the lender. \item \textit{Creditworthy consumers} with $\theta\geq \bar{x}$, who repay in the first period.
-These consumers are profitable. \end{itemize} Unlike the LE case, un-creditworthy consumers cannot be profitable, and consumers' NPV is always an increasing function of their income $\theta$.
+\begin{itemize} \item \textit{Non-creditworthy consumers} with \(\theta< \bar{x}\) default in the first (test) period.
+The default results in a loss to the lender, i.e., these consumers are unprofitable. \item \textit{Creditworthy consumers} with \(\theta\geq \bar{x}\) repay in the first period, and therefore in all subsequent periods, and are profitable. \end{itemize}